ibm-managed-security/iac-sample/README.md

 1) Convert Jsonnet configuration file to Terraform JSON file
 2) Execute Terraform using the Terraform JSON file

-This can be performed in a single command line execution:
+This can be performed in a few simple commands:
 ```
 cd environments/dev
+jsonnet main.tf.jsonnet > main.tf.json
+terraform init
-jsonnet main.tf.jsonnet > main.tf.json && terraform plan -out plan.out
+terraform plan -out plan.out
 ```

 Review the plan, and if satisfied: